argoproj/argo-cd/docs/operator-manual/config-management-plugins.md

   # The version of your plugin.
 Optional.
 If specified, the Application's spec.source.plugin.name field
   # must be <plugin name>-<plugin version>.
   version: v1.0
+  # The listen address is where your plugin server will listen for connections.
+Optional.
+If not given it will listen
+  # on a unix socket, and this is the correct configuration for a sidecar plugin.
+  # To run as a service configure this to listen appropriately for incoming connections and specify a port number.
+  listenAddress: 0.0.0.0:8080
   # The init command runs in the Application source directory at the beginning of each manifest generation.
 The init
   # command can output anything.
 A non-zero status code will fail manifest generation.
   init: